Equable/SoundsLike/README.md

 <h2><b><u>Known Bugs/Upcoming Improvements</u></b></h2>

 >* Currently if multiple artists share a song name, the search will select the most popular of potential choices.
-Future plan to add artist option in the query or typeahead.
+Future plan to ~~add artist option in the query~~(done-so-saures-rex) and typeahead.
 >* Beautification of the page will be continuing in future releases.
+>* Last page is not mobile ready... yet. mwhahaha (Seriously though, it will come)
 >* Considering adding album images for each of the recommended tracks
 >* cleaning code: seperating into multiple JS files for ease of readibility and adding comments